Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Abstract

 \section{Abstract}

-Conventional recommendation methods have achieved notable advancements by harnessing collaborative or sequential information from user behavior.
-Recently, large language models (LLMs) have gained prominence for their capabilities in understanding and reasoning over textual semantics, and have found utility in various domains, including recommendation.
-Conventional recommendation methods and LLMs each have their own strengths and weaknesses.
-While conventional methods excel at mining collaborative information and modeling sequential behavior, they struggle with data sparsity and the long-tail problem.
-LLMs, on the other hand, are proficient at utilizing rich textual contexts but face challenges in mining collaborative or sequential information.
-Despite their individual successes, there is a significant gap in leveraging their combined potential to enhance recommendation performance.
+Conventional recommender systems and Large Language Model (LLM)-based recommender systems each have their strengths and weaknesses.
+While conventional recommendation methods excel at mining collaborative information and modeling sequential behavior, they struggle with data sparsity and the long-tail problem.
+LLM, on the other hand, is proficient at utilizing rich textual contexts but faces challenges in mining collaborative or sequential information.
+Despite their individual successes, there is a significant gap in leveraging their ensemble potential to enhance recommendation performance.

-In this paper, we introduce a general and model-agnostic framework known as \textbf{L}arge \textbf{La}nguage model with \textbf{m}utual augmentation and \textbf{a}daptive aggregation for \textbf{Rec}ommendation (\textbf{\model}). \model synergistically integrates conventional and LLM-based recommendation models. \model proposes data augmentation and prompt augmentation strategies tailored to enhance the conventional model and the LLM respectively.
+In this paper, we introduce a general and model-agnostic framework known as \underline{L}arge \underline{la}nguage models with \underline{m}utual augmentation and \underline{a}daptive aggregation for \underline{Rec}ommendation (\textbf{\model}), aiming to bridge this gap via \textit{explicitly ensemble LLM and conventional recommendation model} for more effective recommendation.
+We propose data augmentation and prompt augmentation strategies tailored to enhance the conventional recommendation model and LLM respectively.
 An adaptive aggregation module is adopted to combine the predictions of both kinds of models to refine the final recommendation results.
-Empirical studies on three real-world datasets validate the superiority of \model, demonstrating its consistent and significant improvements in recommendation performance over baseline methods.
+Empirical studies on three datasets validate the superiority of \model, demonstrating significant improvements in recommendation performance.